 NATIONAL PEANUT BRITTLE DAY

 Peanut Brittle includes caramelized sugar or corn syrup.
-Nuts are added to the molten sugar and then pour onto a flat surface such as granite or marble and smoothed into a thin sheet.
-The candy cools into a hard, brittle treat that is broken into smaller pieces.
-Some of the best brittles are hand stretch into a thin, easily cracked candy that melts in the mouth.
+Nuts are added to the molten sugar and then poured onto a flat surface such as granite or marble and smoothed into a thin sheet.
+The candy cools into a hard, brittle treat broken into smaller pieces.
+Some of the best brittles are hand-stretched into a thin, easily cracked candy that melts in the mouth.

 Use #PeanutBrittleDay to post on social media.